matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 provide a way to aggregate those edits.
 The edit event is comprised of some metadata to describe the edited event and some fallback text.

-I propose for message edits to follow a similar format to replies, using  `m.relates_to`.
+Message edits should follow a similar format to replies, using  `m.relates_to`.
 The content of the edited message should be inside `m.replaces.new_content` which can be accessed if the client is edit-aware.
 If the client is not aware, it can use `content.body` and `content.formatted_body` to render an approximation of the edit.
 The fallback should be